Preparing for Christmas: Tips for keeping the holiday season holy

 Be kind to yourself.
 Sometimes we put a lot of pressure on ourselves during this busy time.
 Give yourself permission to miss a party or two.
 Choose to be with family, to spend time alone, to see your child's Christmas choir concert at school, and enjoy the season.

 What would you add to the list?
-In the comments section below, share a way you set aside time to draw closer to Jesus during Advent.
+Email us with ways you draw closer to Jesus during Advent.